 - Last, but not least, two-handed casting is a gift to the aging angler.
 Casting a single-hand rod all day is not unlike pitching a baseball for nine innings.
 You are doing damage to your rotator cuff and elbow.
-If I spend a day throwing a full-sink line with my single-hand rod, I know I will have ice on my right shoulder, a wee dram of scotch in my left hand, all the while bitchin’ what a dumbass I am for three days.
+If I spend a day throwing a full-sink line with my single-hand rod, I know I will have ice on my right shoulder and a wee dram of Scotch in my left hand.
 The mechanics of the underhand spey cast will save your casting arm.

 For all the reasons discussed in the previous section, throwing a switch rod with a water-anchored spey cast is just plain fun and efficient.
 “Switching” to single-hand casting with a switch rod also has its advantages:

 - Switch rods are about 30% lighter than their spey cousins.
 Therefore, many anglers are successful when using a switch rod as an extra-long nymphing rod.
 With this longer lever, casting a nymphing rig with a huge, wind-resistant Thingamabobber, two beadhead nymphs, and split shot twenty feet further than with a single-hand rod is easy.
 Mending line and controlling the drift will be a breeze.
 NOTE: You will need to change out your Skagit line on your reel and put in a spool with regular fly line when nymphing.
 I suggest a double-taper fly line at least two sizes bigger than your rod weight; “overline” it.
 Or, both Rio and Airflo make indicator lines.
 Again, spey or switch lines meant for water-anchor casts will not do you any favors when nymphing.